-Stock market ly-two from other continents. ition which is a measure of stock market tent had being relatively stable for emerging Conomies sampled for this article.
-The proxy for sure is stock market capitalization relative to market capitalization of emerging stock markets m \$604 billion to \$3,074 billion for the period 1990.
-The trend continued in the 2000 with countries The trend continued in the 2000 with countries laysia, Jordan, Jamaica, Chile, Saudi Arabia, and Philippines accounting for the rise in stock capitalization as portrayed in Figure 4.
-In terms of narket capitalization most of the economies are making less than 50% of GDP.
-With the economies sampled economies with high stock capitalization it is only South Africa, Morocco, and Botswana with GDP like South Africa age terms is cited as having low stock market ation and Zimbabwe with high stock market ation cited with low GDP as shown in Figure 5.
-E case emerging economies outside Africa s cited with high stock market capitalization are Figure 6 with relatively low GDP.
-Slovenia with ck market capitalization is cited here as the market stock and variable conomic ment with the highest GDP so is Czech Republic.
+The market capitalization of emerging stock markets Me from \$604 billion to \$3,074 billion for the period 1990 1999.
+The trend continued in the 2000 with countries Malaysia, Jordan, Jamaica, Chile, Saudi Arabia, hailand, and Philippines accounting for the rise in stock Whet capitalization as portrayed in Figure 4.
+In terms of Market capitalization most of the economies anpled are making less than 50% of GDP.
+With the tican economies sampled economies with high stock Arket capitalization it is only South Africa, Morocco, and mt.
+Botswana with GDP like South Africa in Reentage terms is cited as having low stock market bialization and Zimbabwe with high stock market Alialization cited with low GDP as shown in Figure 5. the case emerging economies outside Africa Whites cited with high stock market capitalization are ed in Figure 6 with relatively low GDP.
+Slovenia with ^{1/4} stock market capitalization is cited here as the Whitry with the highest GDP so is Czech Republic.